OshTests/EcsDigitalTechTest/README.md

 		<br />
 		There are various ways to organize the code called in a way that it is called DDD.
 		In fact, any way that allows the Domain to be independent from the model, and subsequently everything else, can be called DDD.
-		Each company/team/project have there own way of organizing their code (and call it DDD), just like different interpretations of agile and scrum are used.
-As long the structure serves it's purposes, I don't think it is not "incorrect".
+		Each company/team/project have their own way of organizing their code (and call it DDD), just like different interpretations of agile and scrum are used.
+As long the structure serves its purposes, I don't think it is not "incorrect".

 The reason I'm taking 5 sentences to elaborate on this, is because I know many times it seems like one way is right and another is wrong, and I don't want this structure to be "my" structure, it is what I found fitting for use here.
 	</li>